MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-A17-inference-1ofeach-simulation.md

 rude %>%
 ggplot(aes(x = condition, y = number_of_uses)) +
     geom_boxplot() +
-    labs(title = "Number of Uses for a Brick based on Behavior Condition for College Students in a Management Course", x = "Behavior",
+    labs(title = "Side by side boxplots of Number of Uses for a Brick based on Behavior Condition for College Students in a Management Course", x = "Behavior",
          y = "Number of uses")